mirandadahl/Home_Sales/README.md

 Run the query that filters out the view ratings with an average price of greater than or equal to $350,000.
 Determine the runtime and compare it to uncached runtime.

-Uncache the home_sales temporary table.

-Verify that the home_sales temporary table is uncached using PySpark.
+Uncache the home_sales temporary table and verify that the home_sales temporary table is uncached using PySpark.

 Home_Sales.ipynb file downloaded and uploaded into this "Home_Sales" GitHub repository.

-Imporvement comments: You could have fleshed out your report as well by providing more details and context.
+Imporvement comments: Flesh out report as well by providing more details and context.